-However, if you specifically want a VPN for unblocking US Netflix; this VPN is not for you.
+However, if you specifically want a VPN for Netflix this VPN is not for you.
 Netflix goes out of its way to block VPN services and PIA gave up unblocking Netflix a few years ago.
 Sadly, this VPN does not unblock BBC iPlayer either.

 PIA VPN is a fully featured VPN that comes with a lot of advantages: